harmony-one/h/progress/uladzislau-muraveika.md

+2025-12-12 Fri:

+Main focus was the help to the Konstantin with the new [Release 2025.1.2](https://github.com/harmony-one/harmony/pull/4960) candidate.
+New version is using different opcodes inside smart contracts, helping to find the root cause here.

+As part of system engineering activities, I've updated a few items from monitoring stack - Loki, Prometheus and Alert Manager to the latest release and setup release versions monitoring.

+Finally as part of on-call activities, I've noticed expired card in some services/clouds, asked to update it.
+Additionally, I was checking issue with undelegation from the inactive validator - collected initial data, shared with the consensus dev team.

+---

 2026 Q1 plans:
 * Help the consensus development team with stream sync mainnet rollout.
 *  I plan to complete the GitOps-based Grafana sync rollout, expand the crash-collection and observability stack with new metrics and stability checks, e.g. domain expiration checks.